Methodology · v4.3

 Below peers

-Materially worse than at launch.
+The weakest expected returns on the board right now.
 Either skip or wait for a reset.

 Range